 My only regret, perhaps, is not having booked at least a day or two to explore the land-side nature park around Pemuteran.
 A couple of Germans met there gave me a tantalizing description of their expedition in the jungle and the mountains.

-Similarly, I would have stayed a few extra days in Amed to walk a little in the mountainous area.
-There are, from Bunutan or Jemeluk, nice treks to do ...
+Similarly, I would have liked to stay a few more days in Amed to walk around a bit in the mountainous area.
+There are, starting from Bunutan or Jemeluk, some nice treks to do...
 It will be for another time!

 As for diving, I had come to see the wreck of Liberty in Amed, where I had already dipped my fins in 2002.
 The wreck is certainly spectacular, but I am also very impressed by the profusion of life on the drop offs of the island of Menjangan (Pemuteran), as well as by the wealth and the variety of wildlife in Bunutan (Amed), despite poor visibility the day I dive.

 Finally, and most importantly, I have my strongest and most beautiful emotions underwater at mantas and mola-molas encountered in Nusa Penida, off Lembongan, although the outings there are rather sporty.